 SAMES Listed by qilin Ransomware Group

-On June 10, 2026, the ransomware group Qilin added SAMES to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On June 10, 2026, the ransomware group Qilin added SAMES to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack.
 The number of people whose personal information appears in the stolen data remains unknown, but anyone whose records were held by the organization could be affected.

 Public reporting indicates that Qilin posted details of the SAMES incident on its leak site on June 10, 2026.
 The group claims to have taken internal files during a ransomware operation.
 No specific victim count has been released, and the precise systems compromised have not been publicly detailed beyond the general description of internal files exfiltrated.
 The leak site listing serves as the primary evidence available at this time.